Global Surgery Fellowship Curriculum

 A 10 question multiple choice test will be given with a required score of 80% for passing.
 The test should be sent to Dr. Filipi with the answer key.
 The test will be administered by the global surgery fellowship coordinator and faculty and the fellow will be given the results.

-We purchase a lightly embalmed cadaver that allows soft tissue dissection for 10 days after arrival.
-The Creighton University medical school cadaver laboratory is ideal and has personnel to help with preparation, cleaning and scheduling.
+Lightly embalmed cadaver that allows soft tissue dissection for 10 days after arrival.
 Surgical instrumentation for each procedure will be available.
 Key to the cadaver laboratory training success is fellow preparation and having an experienced surgeon instructor.
 Please see the below procedures planned with the instructor’s name.
 Other operations can be added depending on time, an available mentor and the fellows’ needs.
-Scheduling is sometimes difficult so weekend dissections/operations may be necessary.

 |Skin flaps, free skin grafts, and tendon repairs||Dr. Collen Stice, Plastic surgeon|